 He tested this ‘word’, and receiving clear confirmation from key leaders in the UK and Canada, in April, then again in September 2016 Peter made exploratory visits to the United Kingdom, to renew and make fresh contacts amongst the Nation’s Christian leaders.
 (Read about Peter Hill’s April 2016 visit to the UK – click here and his September 2016 visit – click here).

-The Call is a for the entire population of the United Kingdom, not just committed Christians or churchgoers – for all who will pray for the Nation and for all who will call others to pray.
+We believe Call the Nation to Prayer (CTNTP) is simply a directive from the Lord – it is a move of prayer for this nation, called, initiated and orchestrated by the Spirit of God.
+It is a for the entire population of the United Kingdom, not just committed Christians or churchgoers – for all who will pray for the Nation and for all who will call others to pray.

 Since the eighties, David Gilbey has been involved with local Christian groups and ministries in his home City of Chelmsford, Essex.

 David was an Essex police constable and in 2011 ‘retired’ after thirty years service, believing that God had something significant ahead for him to be involved in.

 Summer 2014, David was sitting in the big-top at a Christian Camp and clearly heard God tell him to start a prayer movement in his City.
 He resigned his job and early in 2015 Chelmsford 24-7 Prayer (now City Prayer), was birthed.

 The vision given to David in starting Chelmsford 24-7 was that prayer would be a catalyst for real unity and relationship between the Christian denominations and traditions in his City.
 He also felt The Lord wanted him to be part of this more widely.